Colorado Drug Lawyer: Denver Law Offices of M. Colin Bresee

 - Defend your case to the utmost given your case’s specific details

-No one expects to need a drug & felony cases lawyer.
+No one expects to need a drug lawyer.
 Colorado residents can rest assured that Mr. Breese’s expertise will not only help ease challenges when facing these types of charges but help both you and your family move forward while we work on the details of your case.

-No matter the time of day, we encourage you to call us at 303-377-0100.
+No matter the time of day, we encourage you to call us.
 We are available 24 hours to take your call.
 The first step is letting us know how we can help.

 What You Need to Know NOW About Your Drug Charge